 feelbettereveryday.co.uk ~ self-care for your mind, body, heart and soul.
-Integrative clinical supervision, counselling, therapeutic coaching, yoga and more.
-In Witham and Colchester, Essex (and worldwide via telephone and Vsee or Skype)
+Integrative clinical supervision, psychosynthesis counselling and coaching with yoga, meditation, crystals, NLP and EFT.
+In Essex (Witham, Colchester and Frinton on Sea) and worldwide via telephone and Vsee or Skype

 The American Psychological Association define resilience as ‘The process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress and bouncing back from difficult experiences’.

 Or as Taylor Swift sang, ‘Shake it off’.

 We all know that sometimes, bouncing back is easier said than done.
 Many of my clients initially tell me they used to be able to but something has happened and they’re not as resilient any more.

 Others don’t remember a time when they’ve ever been able to shake things off and be back on top of things.

 * Listening to you and helping you to identify the things you find most challenging and supportive

 * Helping you take practical steps to create a more nurturing environment for yourself (at home, at work and in your relationships)

 * Teaching you practical and effective self-help tools using your body, mind and breath to boost your resilience

 * Helping you start or continue to live life to the full while increasing your self-care so blows no longer feel so devastating.